 Sufficed to say: The echos of those deeds that day resounded through out my action in Afghanistan.

-My men came to understand me better, my enemies (rather paradoxically)to both fear
+My men came to understand me better, my enemies (rather paradoxically)to both fear and respect me, and the locals to understand my intent.

 I found was welcomed into many settlements and homes after that night.
 That following Christmas eve, I was sent a message of thanks in the form of a truce and food from a local warlord (now an alliance tribe and NATO ally).
 Such a religious truce is extremely RARE in Afghanistan, our holy days usually a preferred time of attack.